 FAQ on USA and PubMed

-We answer questions about how to ensure access to PubMed and the role of the university library.
-We also provide suggestions for alternative medical databases available through the University Library.
+Here you will find information about how access to PubMed is secured and the role of the university library.
+We also provide suggestions for alternative medical databases that are available through the university library.

-The University Library continuously monitors changes in the content and availability of the PubMed database.
+The university library continuously monitors changes in the content and access to the PubMed database.

-PubMed is an open access medical database maintained by the National Center for Biotechnology Information (NCBI).
+PubMed is an openly accessible medical database maintained by the US National Centre for Biotechnology Information (NCBI).

-NCBI is part of the United States National Library of Medicine (NLM), itself part of the National Institutes of Health (NIH), a US government agency for medical research.
-The NIH is in turn part of the Department of Health and Human Services (HHS), a department within the US federal government.
+The NCBI is part of the United States National Library of Medicine (NLM) at the National Institutes of Health (NIH), which is a US government agency for medical research.
+The NIH is in turn part of the Department of Health and Human Services (HHS), a department of the US federal government.

-PubMed contains about 38 million references.
-The largest part of its content consists of the Medline database.
-Medline consists of articles from more than 5,200 journals that have been quality-reviewed and approved by the NLM.
-Medline contains articles from 1946 and onwards.
-Articles are indexed using MeSH terms.
+PubMed contains approximately 38 million references.
+Most of the content consists of the Medline database.
+Medline consists of articles from more than 5,200 journals that have been quality reviewed and approved by the NLM.
+Medline contains articles from 1946 onwards, and the articles are indexed using MeSH terms.

-Another part of PubMed consists of references from the full-text archive PubMed Central (PMC), which includes references to articles published by NIH-funded researchers.
-For more information on the differences between Medline and PubMed, see this article.
+Another part of PubMed consists of references from the full-text archive PubMed Central (PMC).
+PMC contains, among other things, references to articles published by NIH-funded researchers.
+For more information about the differences between Medline and PubMed, see, for example, this article.

-There is a team at the University Library continuously monitoring conditions surrounding content and access to PubMed.
 The University Library has data corresponding to the entire NIH/NLM medical database PubMed downloaded locally in the form of XML files.
-New data is downloaded on a weekly basis from the NLM.
-Data from 1995 onwards is available via KI:s bibliometric system and is updated on a weekly basis.
-Currently, the searchability of this data is limited outside the University Library.
+New data is retrieved continuously on a weekly basis from NLM.
+Data from 1995 onwards is available via KI's bibliometric system and is also updated there on a weekly basis.
+Data currently has limited searchability outside the University Library.

-As part of the process of updating data in the bibliometric system, the University Library runs two monitoring programmes intended to identify any changes in the data, for instance
+When data is updated in the bibliometric system, the University Library has two monitoring systems in place to identify changes in the data:

-- If data is deleted at an unusually high rate.
-If this occurs, automatic updates of the bibliometric database are cancelled and changes checked manually.
-(About 200-500 publications are normally deleted per week as part of NLM's ongoing quality work).
+- Monitoring to see if data is being deleted to an unusually high extent.
+If so, the update of the bibliometric database is interrupted and the change is checked manually.
+(Approximately 200–500 publications are normally deleted per week as part of NLM's quality assurance work.)

-- If there are changes to content indexed with MeSH terms linked to DEI (Diversity, Equity, and Inclusion), such as Climate Change, Abortifacient Agents and Acquired Immunodeficiency Syndrome.
+- Changes to content indexed with MeSH terms specifically linked to the DEI area (diversity, equity, and inclusion), such as Climate Change, Abortifacient Agents and Acquired Immunodeficiency Syndrome.

-However, ongoing changes to the NIH may in the future indirectly affect content in PubMed.
-For instance, the NIH is currently reviewing its funding of various research projects, as well as its financial support of certain medical journals.
-It has withdrawn financial support for research projects in areas such as maternal health, global health and medical journals focused on the climate and the environment.
-This will affect US research in instances where reallocation of research funding and financial support has failed.
+Ongoing changes that will eventually affect the content of PubMed are that the NIH has reviewed its funding of various research projects and its financial support for certain specific medical journals.
+Among other things, the NIH has withdrawn financial support for research projects in areas such as maternal care, global health and medical journals in the field of environment and climate.
+This will affect American research in areas where research funding and financial support have not been reallocated.

-At the University Library, we offer access to several different medical databases that you can use to search for scientific material.
+It is important to be aware of who owns and manages various scientific databases.
+At the University Library, we offer access to several different medical databases where you can search for scientific material.
+Information about other medical databases provided by the University Library.

 Information about some of these databases available through the University Library.

-Germany's national infrastructure and research hub for data and information in life sciences, ZB MED, is working to secure access to medical research by developing an open, reliable and sustainable alternative to PubMed.
-They have secured current publication data in PubMed and are working to secure future access to new research publications in the field of medicine as well.
-Read more about their ongoing work.
+There is an initiative initiated by ZB MED, Germany's national medical library.
+They are working to secure access to medical research by developing an open, reliable and sustainable alternative to PubMed.
+They have secured current publication data in PubMed and are now working to secure future access to new research publications in the field of medicine.
+Read more about the ongoing work.
+ZB MED has also developed Pubservatory, a tool that monitors changes in PubMed.
+In Pubservatory, you can see how PubMed is updated on an ongoing basis.

 Embase

 Embase is a large database of references in biomedicine, pharmacology and toxicology.
 It contains almost all of MEDLINE but not all of the other material currently available in PubMed.
-Elsevier, which runs Embase, maintain they are working to keep the database updated with the latest content, regardless of what is happening at the NIH; this according to information received by the University of Exeter.
+It contains virtually the entire MEDLINE database, but not all other material currently available in PubMed.
+According to information received by the University of Exeter from Elsevier, the publisher that runs Embase, they are working to keep the database updated with the latest content regardless of what happens at NIH.
 As a KI affiliate, you have access to Embase.
-Here you can read more about how to search in Embase.
+Read more about how to search Embase.

 Medline (Ovid)

-Medline Medline is also searchable via interfaces other than PubMed, such as Ovid.
+Medline is also searchable via interfaces other than PubMed, such as Ovid.
+Ovid can also be searched via interfaces other than PubMed, such as Ovid.
 Ovid Medline is available in several versions with different content.
-As a KI affiliate, you have access to Ovid MEDLINE® (All), which contains all the material available in PubMed, i.e., both Medline and additional content.
-Here you can read more about how to search in Ovid Medline.
+As a KI affiliate, you have access to Ovid MEDLINE® (All), which is a version that contains all the material available in PubMed, i.e. both Medline and other content.
+Read more about how to search in Ovid Medline.

 Web of Science